RutenkolkC/corona_hhu/www.corona.hhu.de/en/covid-19-suspected-and-confirmed-cases-hygiene-policy.html.md

 [Jump to content](covid-19-suspected-and-confirmed-cases-hygiene-
-policy.html#content)[How can we protect ourselves?](covid-19-suspected-and-
-confirmed-cases-hygiene-policy.html#c453060)[What should I do if I feel ill?](covid-19-suspected-and-confirmed-cases-hygiene-policy.html#c453061)[What should I do if I had contact with an infected person or a person who is suspected to have contracted COVID-19?](covid-19-suspected-and-confirmed- cases-hygiene-policy.html#c453062)[Important telephone numbers and addresses](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453064)[Hygiene policy/protective measures at HHU](covid-19-suspected-and-confirmed-cases-hygiene-
+policy.html#content)[What should I do if I feel ill?](covid-19-suspected-and- confirmed-cases-hygiene-policy.html#c453061)[What should I do if I had contact with an infected person or a person who is suspected to have contracted COVID-19?](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453062)[Important telephone numbers and addresses](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453064)[Hygiene policy/protective measures at HHU](covid-19-suspected-and-confirmed-cases-hygiene-